 - (Extended Trip: Goldbug Hot Springs near Salmon, Idaho)

 What about accommodations for this weekend trip from Boise?
 There are so many opportunities for camping along the Banks-Lowman Highway for an inexpensive way to experience these hot springs.
 The easiest way to search for campsites nearby is using the app called The Dyrt, which is a campground finder tool for desktop and phone!
-Use our code MANDAGIES for 10% off your pro subscriptions here!
+Try their pro membership free for 30-days when using our code MANDAGIES.

 7. Soak Overnight At Burgdorf Hot Springs